ProBeat: Microsoft’s Surface Duo is dead on arrival, regardless of price

 Today, as we look ahead to the next wave of mobile productivity and creativity, we see that same opportunity to create something new with Surface Duo — not to reinvent the phone, but to inspire people to rethink how they want to use the device in their pocket.

-And maybe the lack of a clear value proposition is okay if you’re trying to create a new device category.
-The 35-minute press demo certainly feels like Microsoft wants users figure that part out.
+And maybe the lack of a clear value proposition is OK if you’re trying to create a new device category.
+The 35-minute press demo certainly feels like Microsoft wants users to figure that part out.
 But that itself is part of another problem.

 This is the year we also saw Microsoft permanently close all its physical retail stores.
 Furthermore, many carrier and electronic stores are still closed, especially in the U.S. where the Duo is exclusively being sold.
 It’s pretty hard to try out a new category-defining device if you can’t hold it in your hands.
 It’s even harder to do if you can’t even buy it in your country.
 Even Microsoft’s Kin phones from a decade ago were slated to launch outside the U.S. before Microsoft pulled the plug.